statgenetics/rv-gdt/README.md

 # Questions

-If you have any further questions, please fell free to send us an email:
+If you have any further questions, please fell free to create a issue ticket in github.

-+ Zongxiao He: zongxiah@bcm.edu
-+ Suzanne M. Leal: steal@bcm.edu